 Capital Assets - Capital assets are defined by the Village as assets with an initial, individual cost of more than a certain cost and an estimated useful life in excess of two years.
 The minimum capitalization cost is \$5,000.
 Purchased or constructed capital assets are reported at cost or estimated historical cost.
-Donated capital assets are recorded at their estimated fair value at the date of donation.
+Donated capital assets received after June 30, 2015 are recorded acquisition value.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.